-Week 6 - October 1/3: Family and Childrearing
+Week 6 - February 24 and 26.
+Family and Childrearing

 - Doepke, Matthias and Zilibotti, Fabrizio.
 2019.
-"Parenting Styles around the Contemporary World" in Love, Money, and Parenting: How Economics Explains the Way We Raise Our Kids (Princeton UP), excerpts. - Kobakhidze, Magda Nutsa, Ying Ma (马莹), and Alexandros Tsaloukidis.
+"Parenting Styles around the Contemporary World" (pp. 85-124).
+In Love, Money, and Parenting: How Economics Explains the Way We Raise Our Kids.

+- Kobakhidze, Magda Nutsa, Ying Ma (马莹), and Alexandros Tsaloukidis.
 2023.
 "Tiger Parenting Beyond Cultural Essentialism: Discourses of Class, Culture, and Competition in Hong Kong."
-ECNU Review of Education.

-- Gerson, Kathleen.
+ECNU Review of Education. - Gerson, Kathleen.
 2020.
-"The Shaping of a New Generation" in The Unfinished Revolution: How a New Generation is Reshaping Family, Work, and Gender in America Oxford UP.
-Excerpts. - Cooper, M. and Pugh, A. 2020.
+"The Shaping of a New Generation" in The Unfinished Revolution: How a New Generation is Reshaping Family, Work, and Gender in America. - Cooper, M. and Pugh, A. 2020.
 "Families Across the Income Spectrum: A Decade in Review."
 Journal of Marriage and Family 82: 272-299.

-Week 7 - October 8 & 10: Education
+Week 7 - March 3 and 5: Education

 - Broderick, Alicia A. and Leonardo, Zeus.
 2016.
 "What a Good Boy.
-The Deployment and Distribution of 'Goodness' as Ideological Property in Schools" in DisCrit-Disability Studies and Critical Race Theory in Education, edited by David J. Connor, Beth A. Ferri, and Subini A. Annamma.
-Columbia UP.
-Excerpt. - Anderson, Melinda D. 2014.
+The Deployment and Distribution of 'Goodness' as Ideological Property in Schools" in DisCrit-Disability Studies and Critical Race Theory in Education, edited by David J. Connor, Beth A. Ferri, and Subini A. Annamma. - Anderson, Melinda D. 2014.
 "Why the Myth of Meritocracy Hurts Kids of Color."
 The Atlantic.

 - Khan, Shamus R. 2011.
 "Democratic Inequality" in Privilege.
 The Making of an Adolescent Elite at St. Paul's School.
-Princeton UP.
-Excerpts.

-Week 8 - October 15 & 17: Gender and Culture
+Week 8 - March 10 and 12.
+Gender and Culture

 - Stryker, Susan.
 2018.
 Transgender History.
-Chapter 1 ("Context, Concepts, and Terms") and Chapter 2 ("A Hundred-Plus Years of Transgender History").
-Seal Press. - National Center for Transgender Equality.
+Chapter 1 ("Context, Concepts, and Terms") and Chapter 2 ("A Hundred-Plus Years of Transgender History"). - National Center for Transgender Equality.
 "Supporting the Transgender People in Your Life: A Guide to Being a Good Ally." - David Marchese.
 2023.
-Interview: "Alok Vaid-Menon Is 'Fighting for Trans Ordinariness'" The New York Times.
+Interview: "Alok Vaid-Menon Is 'Fighting for Trans Ordinariness".
+The New York Times.